Table of Contents

 LET’S GO OVER EACH SUNSCREEN

-There’s a reason why this sunscreen is recommended by dermatologists.
+There’s a reason why this sunscreen lotion is recommended by board-certified dermatologists.
 The EltaMD Clear sunscreen is oil-free, paraben-free, fragrance-free, and lightweight.

-Formulated with niacinamide, the EltaMD clear claims to be able to improve skin tone and discoloration too, apart from its sun-protecting properties.
+Formulated with niacinamide, the EltaMD Clear claims to be able to improve skin tone and discoloration, too, apart from its sun-protecting active ingredients.

 PROS AND CONS OF THE ELTAMD CLEAR